 Customers will anticipate the same type of service and care that others got and will perceive your company based on others’ opinions.
 If you have positive reviews, customers will think you have a reliable, high-quality product or service.
 Reviews impact what people think about your company and affect your overall brand image.

-- What you do differently
+What you do differently

 Your unique selling proposition will make you stand out and become the thing that people talk about and makes people buy from you before others.
 It could be getting back to anyone who calls within 15 minutes or hand writing a thank you note for each order.
 What you do differently is the extra mile that the customer will appreciate and notice.

 You don’t want a customer looking at a serious logo and then walking into a children’s toy store with a serve yourself atmosphere.
 Nothing will stand out to them and they won’t be likely to recommend you to anyone if they are confused themselves.

 Meredith Kisow is a senior at LSU majoring in Mass Communication with a concentration in public relations.
 Meredith enjoys reading in her spare time.

-Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
+Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.